 The Company has continued to invest in the design and delivery of high quality online higher education which has been recognised by external quality audits and independent student satisfaction surveys during the year.
-The Company has grown its postgraduate course provision and continues to recruit an increased number of UK and overseas students and, as such, is looking forward to increased volumes of trade in 2022.
+The Company continues to recruit both UK and overseas students and has recently grown its postgraduate provision with a range of micro-credential courses and, as such, is looking forward to increase student enrolments in 2023.